fooltowise/NeroNotes/Nero's Notes/Boosting income using one-time or unsustainable revenue.md

+# Boosting Income using one-time or unsustainable revenues

 ### Boosting income using one-time events

 - If a company sells a subsidiary, check that it is not included in the operating income.
 Ex:  IBM sold a subsidiary to AT&T  and included that gain as a reduction of SG&A